 - 6.1 There will be three stages in the process for filling posts in a new structure: - Stage One takes place amongst the staff that are affected by the change.
-Posts in the new structure are filled either by 'slotting-in' or by 'ring-fencing' (refer to definitions for details of those processes). - Stage Two is where any posts that remain vacant in the new structure following Stage One will be opened up to access by any staff on the CCG's 'at risk' register.
+Posts in the new structure are filled either by 'slotting-in' or by 'ring-fencing' (refer to definitions for details of those processes). - Stage Two is where any posts that remain vacant in the new structure following Stage One will be opened to access by any staff on the ICB 'at risk' register.
 This may include posts of a lower pay band, in which case pay protection may apply.
 Priority will be given to employees who are in a redundancy notice period over employees who are on the register for other reasons. - Stage Three is where vacancies are advertised internally and/or externally, in line with the normal recruitment process. - 6.2 Job descriptions and person specifications will be produced for new posts.
-Jobs will be matched or evaluated in partnership in accordance with the national NHS job evaluation scheme.

-- 6.3 Staff who are offered posts during Stage One will be deemed to have been offered Suitable Alternative Employment by the CCG.
+Jobs will be matched or evaluated in partnership in accordance with the national NHS job evaluation scheme. - 6.3 Staff who are offered posts during Stage One will be deemed to have been offered Suitable Alternative Employment by the ICB.
 This will be confirmed in writing by the manager.
-The consequences of refusing to accept these posts will be as per refusing Suitable Alternative Employment as per clause 8.3.
-For further details refer to Section 8. - 6.4 Employees shall have the right to appeal as per Section 12. - 6.5 Employees should only be turned down for posts where they fail to meet the essential criteria or where others in the 'at risk' pool are considered to meet the requirements better.
-Any member of staff who is not appointed to a post in the new structure will be offered post-interview feedback, coaching or training where appropriate and have the right to appeal in line with the CCG's Grievance Policy.
+The consequences of refusing to accept these posts will be as per refusing Suitable Alternative Employment (see Section 8). - 6.4 Employees shall have the right to appeal (see Section 178). - 6.5 Employees should only be turned down for posts where they fail to meet the essential criteria or where others in the 'at risk' pool are considered to meet the requirements better.
+Any member of staff who is not appointed to a post in the new structure will be offered post-interview feedback, coaching or training where appropriate and have the right to appeal in line with the ICB Grievance Policy.

-7. Staff 'at Risk'
+7. Staff at Risk